puppetlabs/puppetlabs-registry/README.markdown

 #####`path`

 Specifies the path of the registry value to manage.
-For example: `HKLM\Software\Value1` or `HKEY_LOCAL_MACHINE\Software\Vendor\Value2`.
+For example: 'HKLM\Software\Value1' or 'HKEY_LOCAL_MACHINE\Software\Vendor\Value2'.

-If Puppet is running on a 64-bit system, the 32-bit registry value can be explicitly managed using a prefix.
-For example: `32:HKLM\Software\Value3`
+If Puppet is running on a 64-bit system, the 32-bit Registry value can be explicitly managed using a prefix.
+For example: '32:HKLM\Software\Value3'.

 #####`ensure`